dakotaPPP/learning-go/cli-tool/README.md

 - Taking in file input parameter
   - will begin slow with just taking in a single cli argument with no wild cards
   - Then will begin working on taking in wildcard inputs

+## 9:40 PM 10-23-2025

+- Began wanting to use structs for my output of each wc entry for easier type completion
+  - Made the code a bit more verbose but feels like good practice of getting the concept in
+  - Then I wanted to add together all the results to get the total line that wc outputs when multiple files are inputBytes
+  - I looked up if overloading operators was possible by default and found out it wasn't
+    - Google ai then gave me this code that I based my add function off of

+    ```go
+    type Vector struct {
+      X, Y float64
+    }

+    // Add method for Vector type
+    func (v Vector) Add(other Vector) Vector {
+      return Vector{v.X + other.X, v.Y + other.Y}
+    }

+    func main() {
+      v1 := Vector{1, 2}
+      v2 := Vector{3, 4}

+      v3 := v1.Add(v2) // Using the custom Add method
+      fmt.Println(v3)  // Output: {4 6}
+    }
+    ```